Centre-for-Hardware-Security/security_closure/README.md

+This repository is the security closure framework that is described in "A Zero-overhead Flow for Security Closure".
+To cite this work, please use the following reference:

+TBD

 # How to load a benchmark design?
 Navigate to the design of your choice and go to its run folder, e.g., `cd designs/tdea/run/`.